 It's perfectly normal for patients to have concerns about their appetite after gastric sleeve proceedings.
 After all, one of the critical success factors in gastric sleeve surgery is to reduce the stomach size by up to 80% and stifle the post gastric sleeve hunger.

 Central Coast Surgery is the leading Gastric Sleeve Newcastle provider, offering exceptional procedures across Central Coast, Newcastle and surrounding areas, including Maitland, Singleton, Hunter Valley, and Nelson Bay.
-As an influential gastric sleeve surgical practice, we feel due diligence to our patients and those in the consideration and research phase of their gastric sleeve experience to set the record straight with accurate, helpful information.
+As an influential gastric sleeve surgical practice, we feel due diligence to our bariatric patients and those in the consideration and research phase of their gastric sleeve experience to set the record straight with accurate, helpful information.

 A common question gastric sleeve patients ask us is, “will I feel hungry after gastric sleeve surgery?”.
 This article will address gastric sleeve questions to inform those contemplating surgery on the outcomes they can expect and how to manage long-term behavioural change.
 So, are you hungry after gastric sleeve surgery?
 What happens if you are, in fact, still hungry after gastric sleeve?
 And how can you combat post gastric sleeve hunger if it does happen to you?
 We'll answer your questions below.

 So, will I feel hungry after gastric sleeve surgery – yes or no?

 This is a loaded question, and it is difficult to answer without extensive knowledge of the patient's background.
 The answer about hunger after bariatric surgery, frustratingly, is it depends.
 If you're looking for a black and white answer to the query, “will I feel hungry after gastric sleeve surgery?”, you're not going to find it here.
 An individual's appetite after gastric sleeve depends on numerous and complicated psychological and physiological factors that affect everyone in unique ways.
 We'll get to that later.